f3d-app/f3d/doc/libf3d/PLUGINS.md

 }
 ```

+The list of existing mimetypes can be find [here](https://www.iana.org/assignments/media-types/media-types.xhtml).
+If your file format is not listed, the mimetype should be `application/vnd.${extension}`

 ## Loading your plugin

 The plugin can be loaded using `f3d::engine::loadPlugin("path or name")` api if you are using libf3d, or `--load-plugins="path or name"` option if you are using F3D application.